fujiisoup/sif_parser/README.md

 ## Use as a plugin for PIL

 **NOTE!!
-The current version does not work as a plugin, maybe due to updates in PIL.
-Contributions are very welcome.**
+This feature was removed.**
 See the issue [#7](https://github.com/fujiisoup/sif_reader/issues/7)

-We also provide a plugin for PIL,
+Previously, we have provided a plugin for PIL,

 ```python
 from PIL import image